#DonaldTrump Secretly Meets New Russian Envoy, Halts #ISIS Surveillance At Russia's Request — What's Going On?

 “To ensure safe de-confliction of efforts to defeat ISIS, coalition surveillance aircraft departed the adjacent airspace at the request of Russian officials during their assault on Dawyr Az Zawyr,” coalition officials said in a prepared statement.

-The Federal Bureau of Investigation has been investigating possible collusion between Trump associates and the Russian government for more than a year, and Special Counsel Robert Mueller, a former FBI director, is reported to be investigating Trump himself in connection with the collusion scandal.
+The FBI has been investigating possible collusion between Trump associates and the Russian government for more than a year, and Special Counsel Robert Mueller, a former FBI director, is reported to be investigating Trump himself in connection with the collusion scandal.

 But why would Trump collude with the Russians?
-And what accounts for his friendliness with Russia as opposed to the often belligerent attitude he has taken toward many other countries including U.S. allies?
+And what accounts for his friendliness with Russia, as opposed to the often belligerent attitude he has taken toward many other countries including U.S. allies?
 Some experts speculate that Trump’s business ties to Russia have created the cozy relationship.

+Why does Russia want surveillance of ISIS stopped and why would @realDonaldTrump oblige?
+There must be an answer, I have no idea what it is. https://t.co/Xr2BbTgqMh

-On Thursday, CNN obtained an internal document from inside the Trump Organization, Trump’s private business, showing that even during last year’s presidential campaign when Trump was flatly denying any business relationship with Russia, he was actively negotiating a sweetheart deal to build a “Trump Tower Moscow” in Russia’s capital city.
+On Thursday, CNN obtained an internal document from inside the Trump organization, Trump’s private business, showing that even during last year’s presidential campaign, when Trump was flatly denying any business relationship with Russia, he was actively negotiating a sweetheart deal to build a “Trump Tower Moscow” in Russia’s capital city.

 The deal “would have given (Trump’s) company a $4 million upfront fee, no upfront costs, a percentage of the sales, and control over marketing and design.
 And that’s not all: the deal included the opportunity to name the hotel spa after his daughter Ivanka,” CNN reported.